 The worsening pressure in the compartment can cause symptoms such as pain or cramping, numbness, muscle bulges, and difficulty moving the affected foot.
 Because the symptoms can be similar, chronic exertional compartment syndrome is often mistaken for shin splints.
 However, our knowledgeable and experienced New York podiatrists can tell the difference and recommend the appropriate treatment.

-Treating Chronic Exertional Compartment Syndrome
+Learn Effective Treatment Options for Chronic Exertional Compartment Syndrome

 At Massapequa Podiatry Associates, we offer a wide range of treatments for chronic compartment syndrome.
 Depending on your symptoms and the compartments involved, we may recommend avoiding the activity that triggered your pain, cross-training with low-impact activities, switching the surface you run on, or modifying how you run.